3D Printing Material: Flexible Polyurethane CLIP (DLS) Resin

 - Technical specifications on the material

-Flexible Polyurethane CLIP resin material (FPU)
+Flexible Polyurethane CLIP (DLS) resin material (FPU)

 FPU is a semi-rigid material with good impact, abrasion and fatigue resistance.
 This versatile material was designed for applications that require the toughness to withstand repetitive stresses such as hinging mechanisms and friction fits.

 The printing price of your design is calculated automatically the moment it is placed online.
 As you modify your object you will note that the price changes automatically.
 The pricing is based on a series of factors, including: volume of material used, size of object, and multiple other factors.
 To see your price in just a few clicks you just need to upload your file .

 We estimate our resin prints will be shipped 4-5 days after the order is placed.
 An additional day or two is may also be required depending on the finishing options you choose.
 In some outstanding cases, the print can take more time to be shipped - this is usually depends on the volume of prints being processed.
 The exact shipping estimate will be given upon checkout.

 Delivery time should be added to processing time and depends on the delivery option you choose.

 Flexible Polyurethane 3D prints are created through a photochemical process that carefully balances light and oxygen to rapidly produce parts called the Continuous Liquid Interface Production (CLIP).
 Your design goes through multiple steps before arriving at your object:

 - Model transferred to 3D printer